All About Drawings

 They are known as hardwood.

-This drawing is a common oak in the fall.
+This drawing is of a common oak in the fall.

 Broadleaf forests grow in regions that have plentiful rainfall.